-1. Government Auditing Standards, issued by the U.S. Government Accountability Office (GAO)

-- 2. The Single Audit Act of 1984 (P.L.
+- 1. Government Auditing Standards, issued by the U.S. Government Accountability Office (GAO) - 2.
+The Single Audit Act of 1984 (P.L.
 98-502), as amended - 3.
-Circular A-133, Audits of States, Local Governments and Non-Profit Organizations, issued by the U.S. Office of Management and Budget (OMB), as amended.
+Circular A-133, Audits of States, Local Governments and Non-Profit Organizations, issued by the U.S. Office of Management and Budget (OMB), as amended. - 4.
+Super Circular, OMB Uniform Guidance: Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, issued by the U.S. Office of Management and Budget (OMB).